-Seed capital is the funding required to get a new business started.
-This initial funding, which no track record.
+Seed capital funding is considered high-risk because the business is not fully functional and has no track record.
 Investors who provide seed capital funding often do so for a stake in the company.
 Once a startup has demonstrated feasibility, it is more likely to attract venture or angel investment to provide the greater funds necessary to get the business up and running.